 The Externship Office provides assistance through an extensive database of field placements, an annual Externship Fair, evaluations of organizations where students have externed in the past, counseling with individual students and more.
 If you need assistance or have questions, review the Externship website, MyWCL, and the online Externship Database and then make an appointment to meet with the Externship Program staff.
 To set up an appointment, call (202) 274-4200 or email firstname.lastname@example.org.
 For more information on finding an externship, go to the Externship page on MyWCL or http://www.wcl.american.edu/externship/place_find.cfm

 Can I get counseling from the Externship Office to decide where to apply?

 Yes.
 To set up an appointment, call (202) 274-4200 or email email@example.com.

 How do I know which field placements regularly hire WCL students?

 The externship program provides a list of organizations that have hired students over the past two years.
 It is available on the Externship Page of MyWCL.

 Am I limited to applying to field placements in the database?

 No; not at all.
 A list of externship opportunities is available through the Externship Database - but it is not exclusive.
 Students are welcome to find placements on their own.
-They must meet the program requirements and the employer must be willing to comply with the requirements described in the employer contract.
+They must meet the program requirements and the organization must be willing to comply with the requirements described in the field placement contract.